-First Year: Spring
+First Year: Spring\

-HNFE 5126G - Advanced Medical Nutrition Therapy II (3) HNFE 5324 - Public Health Nutrition Policies and Programs (3)
+HNFE 5126G - Advanced Medical Nutrition Therapy II (3) HNFE 5334 - Clinical Nutrition Care Applications (2)

-Courses from first year fall and first year spring are in addition to any undergraduate courses needed to finish DPD program.
+\Courses from first year fall and first year spring are in addition to any undergraduate courses needed to finish the DPD program.
 HNFE 5125G and HNFE 5126G are dual counted towards both BS and MS degrees.
-After first year spring, students are expected to graduate from the undergraduate didactic program in dietetics (HNFE degree: Dietetics) to officially become graduate students.
+After first year spring, students are expected to graduate from the undergraduate didactic program in dietetics to officially become graduate students.